YRNA raises concerns with Health Professions Act amendment process

 Background and Context

-The Government of Yukon (YG) is currently seeking input from professions and the general public as it contemplates substantial changes to the Yukon Health Professions Act (HPA) through surveys and online and in-person engagement sessions.
-Click here to see the Government of Yukon Engagement website for HPA changes.
+Earlier this year, the Government of Yukon (YG) sought input from professions and the general public as it contemplates substantial changes to the Yukon Health Professions Act (HPA) through surveys and online and in-person engagement sessions.
+Please click here to view the Government of Yukon Engagement website surrounding HPA changes.

 These proposed changes would significantly alter the way our profession is regulated by bringing regulation ‘in house’ within the territorial government.

-The YRNA has serious concerns with YG’s approach to this legislative and regulatory reform and the potential impacts it would have on patient safety, cultural safety and public protection and the commitment to Decolonize and Indigenize our healthcare systems.
+The YRNA continues to have concerns with YG’s approach to this legislative and regulatory reform and the potential impacts it would have on patient safety, cultural safety and public protection and the commitment to decolonize and Indigenize our healthcare systems.

-The YRNA is also concerned about how YG is engaging with our profession and the public as we do not believe this process is inclusive or evidence-based.
+The YRNA is also concerned about how YG engaged with our profession and the public as we do not believe this process was inclusive or evidence-based.

-The YRNA agrees that updates to the HPA are necessary, however is concerned that YG is ignoring professional recommendations for a co-regulation model realized through an independent regulatory body inclusive of First Nations Rightsholders, the public and healthcare professionals.
+The YRNA agrees that updates to the HPA are necessary, however will monitor that YG not ignore professional recommendations for a co-regulation model realized through an independent regulatory body inclusive of First Nations Rightsholders, the public and healthcare professionals.

-You can read the YRNA’s detailed comments on the survey here.
+You can read the YRNA’s detailed comments from January 2025 on the YG survey here.

 Regulated professionals have an obligation to question systems and decisions that would compromise patient safety, cultural safety and public protection, which cannot be achieved if YG is both the regulator and the ‘owner’ of the Yukon healthcare system.